Overview

 What does the ereefs R package do?

-The ereefs R package provides easy access to eReefs and other CSIRO-EMS output files. ereefs focuses on accessing eReefs data model in its original format, including eReefs data from the National Computational Infrastructure (NCI) eReefs data services, not the gridded AIMS eReefs model data provided via the eReefs data service.
+The ereefs R package provides easy access to eReefs and other CSIRO-EMS output files.
+It can work with both the original curvilinear eReefs/EMS outputs hosted through the National Computational Infrastructure (NCI) eReefs data services and regularly regridded products that only provide cell centres, including the AIMS eReefs data service.
+Recent updates switch the package to a tidync/ncmeta-based access path so it remains usable against modern THREDDS/OPeNDAP servers.
 It can also be used to explore and visualise other CSIRO-EMS model output data, including output from RECOM model runs.
 CSIRO-EMS is the hydrodynamic-biogeochemical modelling software that underpins the eReefs models for the Great Barrier Reef.
 RECOM is an online interface that helps registered users to set up higher-resolution instances of CSIRO-EMS for small areas such as individual reefs that are nested within the eReefs models.

 ereefs is designed to assist R users who need more customised access to eReefs data.
 This includes things like: